 Watering Tips for Controlling Common Weeds in Minnesota

 Water deeply and infrequently.
 Frequent, shallow watering leads to lazy grass with shallow roots.
 Less frequent, deeper watering leads to deeper roots and greater drought resistance.

 Learn more watering tips for a healthy, weed-resistant lawn.

 Other Practices for Controlling Weeds

-In addition to cultural practices, these lawn maintenance techniques – practiced on a regular basis – help keep weeds to a minimum and maximize the percentage of turfgrass in your yard:
+In addition to proper mowing and watering, these lawn maintenance techniques – performed on a regular basis – help keep lawn weeds to a minimum and will maximize the percentage of turfgrass in your yard:

 Contact Us for Weed Control

-Rainbow Lawncare’s weed control programs prevent these weeds from becoming a problem.
-If you have a weed problem and you’re in our service area, Rainbow has effective treatments to eliminate the problem.
+Rainbow Lawncare’s Weed Control Service programs prevent weeds from becoming a problem.
+If you have concerns about weeds, and you’re in our service area, Rainbow has effective treatments to control them.